DaiDuongLe/CNeural/README.md

 - Data import:
     - Import MNIST dataset
 - Prediction:
-    - Implement predition feature with proper label handling
+    - Implement prediction feature with proper label handling
     - Saving network parameters to a standardized format
 - Other:
     - GUI interface using Clay